ndd21/PHYS281/docs/demo-importing-modules.md

 But, this runs more risk of clashing names.

-As the module definition states, you can import from any Python file, where a Python file is one saved with the "`.py`" @(file extension), e.g., `myfunctions.py` (it's best have have file names that are representative of the contents).
-If we had a file called `message.py` with the following
+As the module definition states, you can import from any Python file, where a Python file is one saved with the "`.py`" @(file extension), e.g., `myfunctions.py` (it's best to have file names that are representative of the contents).
+If we had a file called `message.py` with the following content:
-content:

 ```python
 def message_in_box(a):